-- 49. On Wednesday, October 13, Ms. Schwab sent an email to Mr. Behl outlining next steps and do-outs based on their discussions.
+On Wednesday, October 13, Ms. Schwab sent an email to Mr. Behl outlining next steps and do-outs based on their discussions.
 On Thursday, he asked her to meet him at the Irvine office on Friday morning to discuss organizational structure.
 She texted Ms. Raissi and asked if she had talked to Mr. Behl about their conversation, since she had talked to her in confidence.
-Ms. Raissi did not answer her question. - 50.
+Ms. Raissi did not answer her question.

 On Friday, October 15, Ms. Schwab drove to the Irvine office to meet with Mr. Behl.
 When she arrived, Mr. Behl and Ms. Raissi were both present.
 Mr. Behl told her that Rivian was moving into a new "operational" phase, and that they had decided to eliminate her position as part of a reorganization.
-Ms. Schwab reminded them that her team was doing operations, that she was one of the few automotive operations experts in leadership at the company, and that Rivian had recruited her to do operations.
+Ms. Schwab immediately said that explanation was not credible and reminded them that her team was doing operations, that she was one of the few automotive operations experts in leadership at the company, and that Rivian had recruited her to do operations.
 When Ms. Schwab asked if the termination had anything to do with her recent report of gender discrimination, Ms. Raissi acknowledged that she knew Ms. Schwab had talked to other employees about her concerns and recent conversations.
-Mr. Behl and Ms. Raissi acknowledged that Ms. Schwab was a "high performer" who was "very well respected" across the organization. - 51.
-Rivian's stated reasons for terminating Ms. Schwab are patently pretextual for at least four reasons. - 52.
-First, Ms. Schwab was the only person laid off as part of this "reorganization," and it makes no sense that the company would eliminate the head of sales and marketing just as its vehicles are beginning production and at the most critical juncture for the company to be marketing and selling its products on the eve of its IPO. - 53.
-Second, "high performers" are seldom let go in a reorganization, especially when a company is actively recruiting and hiring hundreds of people each month.
-Even if there was a reorganization, any reasonable executive would, absent discrimination or retaliatory motive, find a new position for Ms. Schwab within Rivian, retain her talent, and put her skills to good use.
+Mr. Behl and Ms. Raissi acknowledged that Ms. Schwab was a "high performer" who was "very well respected" across the organization.

+Rivian's stated reasons for terminating Ms. Schwab are patently pretextual for at least four reasons.

+First, Ms. Schwab was the only person laid off at the time as part of this "reorganization," and it makes no sense that the company would eliminate the head of sales and marketing just as its vehicles are beginning production and at the most critical juncture for the company to be marketing and selling its products on the eve of its IPO.

-&lt;sup>3 Ms. Schwab believes that Mr. Batra had reported the discrimination to HR.
+3 Ms. Schwab believes that Mr. Batra had reported the discrimination to HR.